Advanced Surgery

 Complex Fracture Repair

-We are able to perform complex fracture repair in even the most complex of cases with a combination of screws, plates and wires.
+We perform complex fracture repair in even the most difficult cases with a combination of screws, plates and wires.

-We then recommend all pets having undergone extensive orthopaedic surgery follow a strict post-operative physiotherapy regime.
+Afterwards, we recommend that all pets that have undergone extensive orthopaedic surgery follow a strict post-operative physiotherapy regime.
 Our physiotherapist is Chloe.

 Contact Us